jatkinson1000/rse-skills-workshop/README.md

 Materials for a workshop educating academic researchers in research software engineering (RSE) principles.
-The example code used in the exercises is geared towards climate scientists, but the concepts and material is generally suited for people from various backgrounds.
+The example code used in the exercises is geared towards either climate scientists or astrophysicists, but the concepts and material is generally suited for people from various backgrounds.

 This course is designed to be delivered as a code-along workshop, but you can also follow the slides and work through the exercises in your own time.